couchbaselabs/sdk-rfcs/rfc/0054-sdk3-management-apis.md

 * `dataverse` (string) - The dataverse that the link belongs to.
 Form is `bucket.name/scope.name`.
 * `name` (string) - The name of the link.
 * `connectionString` (string) - The connection string can be used as an authentication method, connectionString contains other authentication methods embedded inside the string.
-Only a single authentication method can be used. (e.g. “AccountName=myAccountName;AccountKey=myAccountKey”).
+Only a single authentication method can be used. (e.g. "AccountName=myAccountName;AccountKey=myAccountKey").
 * `accountName` (string) - The Azure blob storage account name.
 * `accountKey` (string) - The Azure blob storage account key.
 * `sharedAccessSignature` (string) - Token that can be used for authentication.